WallStFam/gas-optimization/README.md

 This repository is a Hardhat project(hardhat.org) that includes all the smart contracts and scripts used in the article.

 Feel free to use it in your own project.
-At Wall St Fam we believe blockchain is our future and thus we want to help where we can in making blockchain development more accesible to anyone.
+At [Wall St Fam](https://www.wallstfam.com/) and [Beyond Rarity](https://www.beyondrarity.com/) we believe blockchain is our future and thus we want to help where we can in making blockchain development more accesible to anyone.

 ## How to use?